soulspace-org/overarch/doc/design.md

 Q: **How can reusability of the models and views be achieved?**

-A: With :ref the reusablility of model elements in different views is archieved, which is a benefit over the diagram focused specification in the PlantUML C4 DSL, where you often have to duplicate information in the different diagrams.
+A: With `:ref`s the reusablility of model elements in different views is archieved, which is a benefit over the diagram focused specification in the PlantUML C4 DSL, where you often have to duplicate information in the different diagrams.
 Also the same view may be rendered in different formats,